sapcc/limes/docs/users/api-v1-specification.md

 ## GET /v1/admin/scrape-errors

+Requires a cloud-admin token.
 Shows information about project scrape errors.
 This is intended to give operators a view of scrape errors for all services across all projects.

 In order to avoid excessively large responses, identical scrape errors for multiple